A left-back, the Spurs

 for Charlton Athletic.
 Born in London, he was brought up in Redbridge

-and was a pupil at Roding Valley.
+and was a pupil at Roding Valley High School.
 He represented Harlow and West

 Essex at Schools football.
-Made three starts for their Under-17s,
+He made three starts for their Under-17s,

 as well as four substitute appearances, and played once for the